CER-REC/BERDI_CIBER/documentation/Architecture/components.md

 * Component state
 * Component properties

-As a general rule of thumb, the following steps will define the best location:
+As a general rule, the following steps will define the best location:

 * If this data affects sharing the application URL: `useConfig` hook
 * If this data is used by multiple components that aren't parents/children of each other: `useConfig` hook